openml/server-api/docs/installation.md

     tools.
 We require this for contributors, but we also highly recommend it anyone that plans to make code changes.

-Before we run the REST API server, we must first set up a database server, and configure the REST API to connect to it.

 ## Setting up a Database Server
 Depending on your use of the server, there are multiple ways to set up your own OpenML database.
 To simply connect to an existing database, see